David W. Mullins Jr.

 - Governor, Board of Governors, 1990–1991

-David W. Mullins Jr. was sworn in as a member of the Board of Governors of the Federal Reserve System on May 21, 1990, and as vice chairman on July 24, 1991.
+David W. Mullins Jr. was a member of the Board of Governors of the Federal Reserve System beginning May 21, 1990, and became vice chairman on July 24, 1991.
 He resigned from the Board of Governors effective February 14, 1994.

-Born in Memphis, Tennessee, Mullins grew up in Alabama and Arkansas.
-He received his bachelor’s degree from Yale University in 1968.
-He did his graduate work at the Massachusetts Institute of Technology, where he completed a doctorate in finance and economics in 1974.
-After earning his doctorate, Mullins taught finance at Harvard Business School from 1974 to 1988.
-He was also faculty chairman of the school’s corporate financial management program.
+Born in Memphis, Tennessee, Mullins grew up in Alabama and Arkansas.1 He received a bachelor’s degree from Yale University in 1968 and a doctorate in finance and economics from the Massachusetts Institute of Technology in 1974.2 Mullins taught finance at Harvard Business School from 1974 to 1988.
+He was also faculty chairman of the school’s corporate financial management program.3

-In 1988, Mullins became assistant secretary of the Treasury for domestic finance.
+In 1988, Mullins became assistant secretary for domestic finance at the U.S. Treasury Department.
 While at the Treasury, Mullins’ responsibilities included federal finance, financial policy, securities market regulations, and synthetic fuels projects.
-He represented the Treasury on three boards of directors: the Securities Industry Protection Corporation, the Pension Benefit Guarantee Corporation, and the Farm Credit Assistance Board.
-He was instrumental to the development of the President Ronald Reagan’s plan to resolve the savings and loan crisis.
-Mullins received the Treasury Department’s highest honor, the Alexander Hamilton Award.
-In 1990, he left the Treasury to serve on the Board of Governors.
+He was instrumental to the development of the President Ronald Reagan’s plan to resolve the savings and loan crisis.4